Undoubtedly, the most crucial expertise in offsite SEO lies in mastering the art of anchor text selection.

 Case in point – Keyword: “sell my car online”

 Your anchor text plan often isn’t what you initially expect.
 I’ve been in niches where I had to consecutively hit the site with target anchors for a month straight until I was able to break into page 1.
-Sounds like SEO in 2005, but sometimes that’s what the niche is asking for.
+It’ sounds like anchor text SEO in 2005, but sometimes that’s what the niche is asking for.

-Here’s an anchor text distribution that is currently going to the URL of one of my sites ranking #1 for a high-stakes affiliate keyword (It’s been ranked #1 since mid-2016).
+Here’s an anchor text distribution that is currently going to the URL of one of my sites ranking #1 for a high-stakes affiliate keyword (It’s been ranked #1 since mid-2018).

 Find the Average Anchor Text Distribution of the Top 5 Rankers